jwelchering/kitchen-organizer/README.md

 # Kitchen Optimizer

-Final project for the Building AI course
+Final project for the Building AI course of the Linköping University

 ## Summary